Why Do I Feel Responsible for My Parents?

 • fear of letting parents decline naturally

-• shame around needing distance or support themselves
+• shame about needing support themselves

 Support often becomes healthier when it is offered with respect rather than emotional takeover, control, or self-sacrifice.